-A quorum is the minimum number of shares required to be present or represented at the Annual Meeting for the meeting to be properly held under the Bylaws and Delaware law.
-The presence, including virtually or by proxy, of a majority of the voting power of our capital stock issued and outstanding and entitled to vote will constitute a quorum to transact business at the Annual Meeting.
+A quorum is the minimum number of shares required to be present or represented at the Annual Meeting for the meeting to be properly held under our amended and restated bylaws, or the Bylaws, and Delaware law.
+The presence, including virtually or by proxy, of a majority of the voting power of all of the outstanding shares of our common stock entitled to vote will constitute a quorum to transact business at the Annual Meeting.
 Abstentions, withheld votes and broker non-votes, if any, are counted as present and entitled to vote for purposes of determining a quorum.
 Whether or not a quorum exists, the chairperson of the meeting may adjourn the meeting to another time or place.